 Most policies are issued with a limit of $1,000 to cover loss assessments.
 This is the most your policy will pay for a single loss, regardless of how many assessments are charged for it.

-If the clubhouse is damaged by a hurricane, it’s possible that members may be assessed first to cover the cost of the association master policy’s deductible—and again to cover the cost of the repair that exceeds that policy’s limit of insurance.
-Since both assessments are charged due to the same hurricane, the total paid by your insurance would not exceed $1,000.
+If the clubhouse is damaged by a hurricane, it’s possible that members may be assessed first to cover the cost of the association master policy’s deductible, then again to cover the cost of the repair that exceeds that policy’s limit.
+Since both assessments are charged due to the same hurricane, the total paid by your insurance will not exceed $1,000.